twinfoundation/workspace/README.md

 ## Submodules

-You have update all the submodules using the following command:
+You can update all the submodules using the following command:

 ```shell
 git submodule update --recursive